tosin-e/tosin-e/comprehensive-report.md

 ## Comprehensive Report on Elsa

 ### Overview
 Elsa is a responsive web application designed to condense lengthy documents into concise summaries.
-It leverages Hugging Face for accessibility and utilizes a Python-based back-end powered by PyTorch and Transformers for natural language processing.
 The tool reduces text length by up to 80% while preserving key information, enhancing data usability.

 #### Technologies Used
 - **Programming Language**: Python